mascaldotfr/CoRT/collect/README.md

 ### Javascript

-A faster and leaner version of [Halvdan's trainer stat page](https://poludnica.shinyapps.io/configs/) is available in this repository, see [tstats.js](../js/tstats.js).
+[tstats.js](../js/tstats.js).
 You can check it out at https://mascaldotfr.github.io/CoRT/tstats.html.

-Halv's page is still used by default because it has stats older than CoRT and has more features, but i wanted to do an open source implementation of it.